cornell-zhang/eqmap/README.md

   -V, --version                    Print version
 ```

 You will likely want to use the `--report <file>` flag to measure improvements in LUT count and circuit depth.
+You can also try compiling with the `exact_highs` feature, which will enable `--exact highs` as a EqMap flag.

 ### Features